nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 **Value Sets / Code Systems**

-These have been updated with the new codes for Digital Medicines and GP Write Back.
+ITK-MessageEvent-2 have been updated with the new codes for Digital Medicines and GP Write Back.

 **Examples**